Woman survives 400-foot fall while hiking in Colorado - NewsBreak

 Woman survives 400-foot fall while hiking in Colorado

-According to the Pitkin County Sheriff's Office, a hiker took a big fall near the 14,099-foot Snowmass Mountain on the afternoon of Tuesday, June 21.
+According to the Pitkin County Sheriff's Office, a hiker took a big fall near the 14,099-foot Snowmass Mountain on Tuesday afternoon.

 It's unclear exactly where the fall took place and what hike the woman was on when the accident occurred.
 The image below shows what terrain is like in the area, with the grey pin near the summit of 14,099-foot Snowmass Mountain and the red pin on Snowmass Lake, several thousand feet below.

-The heli-dropped rescuers were able to make contact with the woman by 6:25 PM, working to stabilize her wounds and move her toward the helicopter landing zone.
+The heli-dropped rescuers were able to make contact with the woman by 6:25 p.m., working to stabilize her wounds and moving her toward the helicopter landing zone.
 During this time, additional rescue personnel were dropped into the immediate area via repeat trips from the helicopter.

-It would take about two hours for crews to move the woman a half-mile to the helicopter landing zone.
-By 8:30 PM, the woman was airlifted to Aspen Valley Hospital, where she is being treated for non-life-threatening injuries.
+It took about two hours for crews to move the woman a half-mile to the helicopter landing zone.
+By 8:30 p.m., the woman was airlifted to Aspen Valley Hospital, where she is being treated for non-life-threatening injuries.
 All crews were out of the field shortly after midnight.

-As noted, the specific route the woman was hiking was not confirmed in the initial release of information related to this accident.
-One popular route in the area is the standard summiting route for Snowmass Mountain, which starts a steep climb from Snowmass Lake, traveling up the eastern slopes of the peak.
-This section of terrain is treacherous and a fall could have put the climber back near the lake.
-In total, that class three route is 22 miles long, with 5,800 feet of vertical gain.

-It's worth noting that the sheriff's office said this incident is a good reminder to "always carry and use appropriate safety equipment for the terrain and conditions that may be encountered."

 Comments / 0